Networking isn’t just a way for college grads to land that dream entry-level job— it can be a pivotal strategy in helping your business grow.

 Whether you’re invited to participate in a networking event, or to speak at an industry conference, developing a reputation is paramount.

-By speaking at a conference, you can demonstrate your expertise, and open up the door to a world of new personal opportunities down the line.
+By speaking at a conference, you can demonstrate your expertise and open up the door to a world of new personal opportunities down the line.
 The same goes for your business— anecdotes about challenges you’ve overcome can help inspire interest in your company.

 There’s no silver bullet when it comes to networking effectively.
 There are, however, a few networking strategies and tactics you can employ to rise above the rest of the pack.

 Knowing the right people is important, but it’s not enough.
-To turn somebody you’ve met into a true connection, you must find a common ground.
+To turn somebody you’ve met into a true connection, you must find common ground.

 This common ground is essential in helping you to establish a long-term rapport with them.
-It can both strengthen your relationship, and help the connection to remember you among a sea of faces.
+It can both strengthen your relationship and help the connection to remember you among a sea of faces.

-There’s no precise guidelines when it comes to the nature of this common ground, either.
+There are no precise guidelines when it comes to the nature of this common ground, either.

 It could be a challenge that you overcame in your business, which your connection overcame as well, like adapting to new regulations.
 Or, the common ground could be new technology that altered the way you conduct business, for better or worse.

 However, the common ground doesn’t have to rest on your professional life.
-It could also be a shared hobby, or an anecdote about a recent trip.
+It could also be a shared hobby or an anecdote about a recent trip.

 Having something to bring up the next time you cross paths will put you miles above other connections.